Nantina/neural-networks/README.md

 #### Structure
 - One Hidden Layer (RELU activation function)
-- Output Layer (Softmaz activation function)
+- Output Layer (Softmax activation function)

 #### Results
 The best results were observed with the following hyperparameters - techniques